 i.
 Garments Design:

-Garment manufacturing starts form receiving the fabric form a weaving mill.
+Garment manufacturing starts from receiving the fabric from a weaving mill.
 Then manufacturing starts from the Design.
 The buyer could provide it or need textile design in the designing section.
 When garments are received from the buyer, garment design starts with the technical sheet.
 These processes are done manually and automated.

 ii.
 Pattern Making: